• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Rosier des Alpes

-This rose stands out for its hanging fruits, the bright colour of its flowers and its usually spineless twigs.
+This rose is distinguished by its hanging fruit, the bright colour of its flowers and its usually thornless branches.
 From its Latin name, Rosa pendulina, Pendulina means “pendant”, recalling the falling port of the fruits of this flowering plant.

 • THE MEADOW SALSIFY •